 - RAID 2 (historic) – consists of bit-level striping with dedicated Hamming-code parity.
 All disk spindle rotation is synchronized and data is striped such that each sequential bit is on a different drive.
-This RAID level is no longer in use and of historic interest only.
+This RAID level is no longer in use and is of historic interest only.

 - RAID 3 (historic) – consists of byte-level striping with dedicated parity.
 All disk spindle rotation is synchronized and data is striped such that each sequential byte is on a different drive.
-This RAID level is also no longer in use and of historic interest only.
+This RAID level is also no longer in use and is of historic interest only.

 - RAID 4 (proprietary) – consists of block-level striping with dedicated parity.
 This level was previously used by NetApp, but has now been largely replaced by a proprietary implementation of RAID 4 and is not in common use outside proprietary environments.

 - RAID 5 (min 3 disks) – this is compromised of striping and distributed mirroring called PARITY.
 This provides the performance benefits of RAID 0 with added redundancy.
-The downside is that space (on equal sized drives) is always equal to (Drive Capacity x (Number of Drives – 1)).
+The downside is that space (on equal-sized drives) is always equal to (Drive Capacity x (Number of Drives – 1)).
 RAID 5 can survive a SINGLE drive failure only.
 RAID 5 is slowly phasing out as the very act of rebuilding an array may cause more drives to fail.

-- RAID 6 (min 4 disks) – this consists of block-level striping with double distributed parity.
+- RAID 6 (min 4 disks) – this consists of block-level striping with double-distributed parity.
 Double parity provides fault tolerance up to two failed drives.
 With a RAID 6 array, using drives from multiple sources and manufacturers, it is possible to mitigate most of the problems associated with RAID 5.
 Available space is thus approx. (Drive Capacity x (Number of Drives – 2)).